Alaska oil project approval adds yet another climate concern - Local News 8

 “Demand does not go to zero in a blink-of-the-eye,” Salazar said.
 “It takes time to turn over the entire light duty vehicle fleet.”

-The Willow project is in the National Petroleum Reserve-Alaska – a place where Republican U.S. senators have noted drilling should be expected.
-The Biden administration last year reinstated an Obama-era management plan for the petroleum reserve that limited oil and gas leasing to about 52% of federal lands in the area.
-That rolled back a Trump-era plan that called for making available for leasing about 82% of the federal lands.
+The Willow project is in the National Petroleum Reserve-Alaska, where Republican U.S. senators have noted drilling should be expected.

-The greenhouse gasses from Willow would equal emissions from about 1.7 million cars.
-That’s only 0.1% of total U.S. emissions.
-Interior Department officials for years have cited such relatively small emissions on a global scale as justification for approvals of coal mines and oil gas leases.
+Greenhouse gases from Willow would equal emissions from about 1.7 million cars, or just over 0.1% of the U.S. total.
+Interior Department officials for years have cited such relatively small percentages as justification for approvals of coal mines and oil and gas leases.

 Jackson said that perspective can’t continue if the worst effects of climate change are to be avoided.
 The planet is “as far from zero emissions as we’ve ever been” despite the emphasis on renewable energy.